peterculture/culture-apparel-production/PRODUCTION-DASHBOARD-INFO.md

 ##### The Production Results model — do not redesign this by accident

+⚠️ **D17 (2026-09-16) supersedes D1.** The redesign is now deliberate and staged: see §4 target-model plan, S6.
+Until then, the rules below describe the live code.

 `Production_Run_Line_Items__c` carries four quantities: `Planned_Qty__c`, `Incomplete_Qty__c`,
 `Misprint_Qty__c`, `Damaged_Qty__c`.